Osedea/angular-osd-resource/README.md

 # angular-osd-resource

 This module provides an easy way to create and decorate angular $resource services from a config file.
-It also provides provides a caching and pagination state decorators.
+It also provides provides caching and pagination state decorators.
 This module was created with the following goals: clean, consistent API resources and easy to use caching and pagination.

 ### Version
 0.1.2